edwin-z1/Up2Player/README.md

 # up2player
 A simple local player app.
-Must import videoes from iTunes.
+Require import videoes from iTunes.

 Just sick of bad player apps so I create a better one.